neoxia/apoyo/docs/guide/http/getting-started.md

 ## Response types

-In this library, a `Http.Response` can take 4 forms:
+In this library, a `Http.Response` can take multiple forms:

 ### Http Results